Sunday 20 October 2013

 These small yet vital life-sources are under grave threat from climate change, blast fishing, and other environmentally harmful practices.
 This is why groups of artists from Mexico to Indonesia are gathering together to help recreate the world’s coral reefs.
 The artists created statues mostly out of cement and sand, which, due their low pH levels, facilitate the natural growth of corals.

-There are also other creative ways to build artificial reefs, and dumping old metal subway cars into the ocean is one of them.
+There are likewise other creative ways to build artificial reefs, and dumping old metal subway cars into the ocean is one of them.
 Yes, you heard that right.
 Beautifying our waters by, not only thinking outside of the ‘box’, but also by using the ‘box’.
 In actual fact, between 2001 to 2010 the Metropolitan Transit Authority (MTA) dropped 2,580 cars into the Atlantic Ocean, off the coasts of New Jersey, Delaware, Maryland, Virginia, South Carolina, and Georgia, to become artificial reefs.
 How ingenious.
 You can on Here see for yourselves how New York City’s subway cars are upcycled while playing the essential role of the reefs.

 The featured artwork seen above is titled “Banker” by Jason deCaires Taylor, which is part of the Musea Subacuatico de Arte (MUSA) located in the waters of Cancun.